shantdashjian/say-it-in-norwegian-server/README.md

 # Say It in Norwegian!
 This is the backend of the translation app that takes in English text and translates it to Norwegian, generates a GIF based on the text, with the option of reading the Norwegian translation out loud.
-It is built with Imba, Node.js, Express, and Firebase Database, and powered by OpenAI, ResponsiveVoice TTS API, and giphy.com API.
+It is built with Imba, Node.js, and Express, and powered by OpenAI, ResponsiveVoice TTS API, and giphy.com API.

 ![Translate and Clear](screenshots/translate-speak-gif-and-clear.gif)